 Review: Diono Radian RXT Convertible Review: A New Generation, Heather Murphy, Nov.
 2, 2011

-The RadianRXT receives 4.5 out of 5 stars based on more than 500 reviews.
+The RadianRXT receives 4.5 out of 5 stars based on nearly 700 reviews.
 Users love that they can fit three of these seats in the backseat.
 They also comment on the tricky installation, and some complain that the straps are hard to tighten.

 The RadianRXT is part of this roundup of best car seats for 2012.
 Horton praises the RXT's long life span, safety features and ability to fold flat for travel.
 She also likes how narrow the seat is.
 However, it's not the best for small babies, she says.

 Review: Babble Blogger Favorites: Infant and Toddler Car Seats, Michelle Horton, Nov.
 12, 2012

 5. National Highway Traffic Safety Administration